-Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-We did identify certain deficiencies in internal control, described in the accompanying schedule of findings and questioned costs that we consider to be material weaknesses.
-2016-001 and 2016-002 www.clhp.com
+Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
+Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
+However, material weaknesses may exist that have not been identified.

-1503 Bass Road RO.
-Box 6315 Macon, Georgia 31208-6315 Phone 478-742-3313 Fax 478-742-0316 19
+1503 Bass Road P.O.
+Box 6315 Macon, Georgia 31208-6315 18 Member of American Institute of Certified Public Accountants 468 South Houston Lake Road Warner Robins, Georgia 31088 Phone 478-742-3313 www.clhp.com Phone 478-953-0125 Fax 478-953-0983

-Member of

-American Institute of

-Certified Public Accountants

-468 South Houston Lake Road Warner Robins, Georgia 31088

-Phone 478-953-0125 Fax 478-953-0983